On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Data and code availability

 \section{Data and code availability}

-The synthesized data for the high-dimensional problem and chaotic dynamical systems and source codes for training and testing results are available at the online data warehouse: \url{https://github.com/dedekinds/NeurVec}.
+The synthesized data for the \rv{different complex dynamical systems} and source codes for training and testing results are available at the online data warehouse: \url{https://github.com/dedekinds/NeurVec}.
 The source codes are released under MIT license.